mieweb/docs/content/functions/portal-management/patient-portal-first-time-setup-and-configuration.md

 WebChart clients will configure portals in the Provider Organization Chart (PO Chart), while Enterprise Health clients will configure in (EO Charts).
 For Enterprise Health clients, please note that anywhere PO is listed below, it should be referenced at EO.

 Configuration of a patient or employee portal is done within a provider organization (PO) or employer organization (EO) chart.
-To add or modify provider organization charts, click the {{% syslink "Provider Management" "f=layout&module=MASTER&name=EPM_Maintenance&tabmodule=+" %}} sidemenu option.
+To add or modify provider organization charts, click the [Provider Management](https://docs.enterprisehealth.com/functions/system-configuration/provider-management/) sidemenu option.
 In order to configure the portal from the PO, the **Portal** chart type must be associated with the chart.
 The chart type(s) can be viewed and edited from the **Overview (PO)/Overview (EO)** chart tab within the respective chart.

 ![](../patient-portal-first-time-setup-and-configuration.assets/888c4f9cdaecc3be851eb0d1580a522f.png)

-In order to begin configuring the Patient Portal, it first must be enabled from the **General Configuration** section of the {{% syslink "Portal Setup" "f=chart&s=pat&t=Portal+Setup&v=dashboard&pat_id=41" %}} tab.
+In order to begin configuring the Patient Portal, it first must be enabled from the **General Configuration** section of the Portal Setup tab.

 ![](../patient-portal-first-time-setup-and-configuration.assets/a10c2129b98c04b32bac7c8890433637.png)

 Utilize the Provider Management menu search to locate the Provider Organization (PO)/Employer Organization *chart* that will house the portal configurations.
-By default, a {{% syslink "Provider Portal" "f=chart&s=pat&pat_id=41" %}} provider organization or employer organization will exist in the {{% system-name %}} system.
+By default, a Provider Portal provider organization or employer organization will exist in the {{% system-name %}} system.
 This default provider/employer organization can be used to setup/configure the patient portal; otherwise, a new provider organization can be created.

 {{% tip %}}
 If the default provider/employer organization chart will be utilized, clients may wish to edit the Provider/Employer Organization (portal) name.
 This is done in the Overview (PO)/Overview(EO) chart tab by expanding the Provider Organization/Employer Organization header and updating the **Search Name** field.